mainarthur/doka2bot/README.md

 ## How to submit documentation

-You can contact me on Telegram: [@MasterArthur](https://t.me/MasterArthur) or fork and PR with new documentation.json file in documentations folder directory
+You can contact me on Telegram: [@MasterArthur](https://t.me/MasterArthur) or fork and PR with new documentation.json file in documentations folder

 ## Requirements